NoPassword/NoPasswordOpenAMAuthNode/README.md

 Follow this steps in order to install the node:

 1. Download the jar file from [here](target/nopassword-openam-auth-node-1.0.jar).
+If you prefer to compile the project from sources then you'll have to install nopassword-commons dependency first with maven which can be downloaded [here](https://github.com/NoPasswordRepo/nopassword-commons.git).
 2. Copy the **nopassword-openam-auth-node-1.0.jar** file on your server: `/path/to/tomcat/webapps/openam/WEB-INF/lib`
 3. Restart AM.
 4. Login into NoPassword admin portal and open the `Keys` menu on the left side.
 Copy the **Generic API**, **AES Key** and **AES IV** values by clicking in the green button and save it for later.